 Only now in my mid-thirties do I finally have confidence and self-acceptance for how God created me.
 If I do not respect myself, what example am I setting for my children?
 Now, I will speak to my kids in Chinese at school, church, park, and grocery store without shame.

-On the other hand, 老二 has heard English, Chinese, and Korean since birth.
-The benefits of learning simultaneously from the start are obvious.
+On the other hand, 老二 has been trilingual since birth.
+Since he was a baby, he has been regularly exposed to English, Chinese, and Korean.
 His first words and sentences included all 3 languages, and being trilingual is all that he has ever known.
-He never shows resistance to either language.
+Therefore, he has never shown resistance to either minority language.